williamblair333/docker-gui-snmpb/Readme.md

 ## Features

 - Streamlined deployment of SNMP browser with a GUI inside a Docker container.
-- Designed to work with Debian-based images satisfying specific dependencies.
+- Running on Debian Buster Slim i386 with it's dependencies (dpkg -I <package_name>.deb to see them).

 - Use this with [Dogma](https://github.com/williamblair333/dogma) for convenience